-2010 Action: Beginning in 2010, the overall ASCF Program and individual projects will be evaluated based on the Logic Model that defines performance indicators/measures, data sources, methods of analysis, accountability and reporting time frames.
-This will include all projects approved and funded in the 2008 and 2009 fiscal years.
-A database will be developed to facilitate management of the ASCF program and performance reporting in accordance with the Funding Agreement.
+2011 Actions: Beginning in late 2009 all projects approved and funded from the 2008 and 2009 grant process were re-evaluated based on the new Audit and Evaluation Strategy Logic Model.
+That Logic Model defines performance indicators/measures, data sources, methods of analysis, accountability and reporting time frames.
+All newly approved projects beginning with the 2010 round of grants will be evaluated based on the interim and final reports that must be provided by ultimate recipient groups.
+Information from all projects is added to a project database to support on-going management of the ASCF program and to facilitate performance reporting in accordance with the Funding Agreement.

-- Analysis of the performance of the 2008 and 2009 approved projects. - Development of a database that will improve program management and facilitate performance reporting.
+- Analysis of the performance of the 2008, 2009 and 2010 approved projects. - Populate the database from date provided in reports to enable improved program management and facilitate performance reporting.